What Is Ecstasy Withdrawal?

 - Metabolism and overall health

-A user who has co-occurring mental disorders or multiple addictions may also have a more intense and complicated withdrawal.
+A user who has multiple addictions may also have a more intense and complicated withdrawal, and a user who has co-occurring mental health disorders may also experience additional challenges.

 Symptoms of Withdrawal